yushan777/SUPIR-Demo/README.md

 ## Manually Downloading The Models
 <details> <summary>ℹ️ See more information</summary>

-If you prefer to Download the models manually or in your own time here are the links:
+If you prefer to Download the models manually or in your own time below are the links.
+Additionally, if you already have these models then you can simply symlink them to the locations to save on storage space.

 #### SmolVLM-500M-Instruct
 For captioning input image in the Gradio demo.